 There are a few differences between a Western toilet and a squat toilet.
 The western toilet is more of a seat or a chair, which you sit on and do not squat on.
 These types of toilets are not designed to be stood or squatted on and are known to break if you do.

-A Western toilet has a toilet tank attached directly to the toilet bowl, which holds and then removes any human waste with a flush of the tank.
+A Western toilet has a toilet tank attached directly to the toilet bowl, which is full of water and then, when flushed, removes any human waste.
 Attached to the bowl is the toilet seat and the lid.

 It can be hard to adjust to a new toilet, so follow this step-by-step guide for easy and comfortable use:

-Step 2 – Use the toilet paper provided to wipe away excess waste and throw it in the dustbin provided.
+- Use the toilet paper provided to wipe away excess waste and throw it in the dustbin.